 Well-established Electronics, Sporting Goods & Microchips Industries

-Companies in these industries or related ones would have a significant advantage in Taiwan as the nearness of local suppliers would improve outcomes and keep prices competitive.
+Companies in these industries or related ones would have a significant advantage in relocating their factories to Taiwan as the nearness of local suppliers would improve outcomes and keep prices competitive.
 We have seen this clearly when working with some of our clients there.

 Drawbacks of moving to Taiwan